eclipsevortex/SubVortex.AutoUpgrader/scripts/auto_upgrader/README.md

 docker ps
 ```

-The `subvortex-auto-upgrade` container should no longer be listed.
+The `subvortex-auto-upgrader` container should no longer be listed.

 ---